Families of self-inverse functions and dilogarithm identities: Introduction

-We set $C$ as $0$, as the assigning of a value to $C$ can be thought of as producing a shifting along the $x$-axis.
-We thus find that the function is symmetrically located in the first quadrant.
-This function is a self-inverse function, which enables us to derive the following representation by swapping $x$-and $y$-coordinates, as shown in \eqref{xybiconditional} below.
+We thus obtain that $ x + C = \ln{\big(\frac{1+e^{y}}{1-e^{y}}\big)}$ through the application of an appropriate integral operator to \eqref{splitimply}, i.e., so that $ y=\ln{\big(\frac{1+e^{x+C}}{1-e^{x+C}}\big)}$, and we proceed to set $C = 0$.
+Informally, the assigning of a value to $C$ can be thought of as producing a shifting along the $x$-axis.
+We thus obtain a function that is symmetric about $y = x$ in the first quadrant, as illustrated in Figure \ref{Figure1}.
+This function is a self-inverse function, which enables us to derive the equivalent relations

-This provides a fundamental form for what we refer to as the \emph{gemini function}.
-The function given by \eqref{xybiconditional} has also been considered in the works by Romakina \citep{Rom18} and Basmajian \citep{Bas93} and from hyperbolic geometry-based perspectives.